BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 In his view, the Greeks used the term *techne* to denote what we now call technology.
 However, their concept of *techne* embraced both *art* and *technique*, something akin to our modern notion of *craft*.
 For the Greeks, *techne* implied the act of bringing something into existence.
-It was not about an engineer constructing an object; rather, the craftsman's role was to assist in the emergence of something, so to say helping the material to take on a new form.
+It was not about an engineer constructing an object; rather, the craftsman's role was to assist in the emergence of something, so to say helping the material to take on a *form*.
 A craftsman would never consider themselves as the absolute origin of the reality of what they were creating.
 In Heidegger's view, they would perceive themselves as facilitating the process of something coming into existence.